Home

 It is recommended to insulate the loop pipes to avoid losing heat to the environment

 In case you expect rare freezing conditions, e.g. over night, a work around is to arrange a valve in the collector that drains the loop water slowly just before the water temperature reaches the freezing point.
-Water bellow the freezing temperature might damage the pipes inside the collector; I like the idea of adding a pump better than this workaround
+Water bellow the freezing temperature might damage the pipes inside the collector; I prefer to use an indirect solar water heater system, a system that uses antifreeze liquid (such as glycol) in a close loop between the collector and the tank and a heat exchange to transfer the heat to the water.

 Cost Considerations